Use GraphQL Playground

 Overview

 GraphQL is a query language for APIs that you can use to request exactly the data you need, making it possible to get all required data in a few requests.
-This document explains how to query Sky Mavis GraphQL schemas and how to explore them using the GraphQL Playground.
+This page explains how to query Sky Mavis GraphQL schemas and how to explore them using the GraphQL Playground.

 Endpoint